shannonwells/RFCs/delegation.md

 As stated earlier, one of the primary intended benefits of delegation is to allow feeless account creation and messaging.

-There is a risk of abuse with delegation of messages, since this makes it possible for a Provider to, for example, modify the End User's messages before batching them.
-The message sender would have to be caught and the End User must react after the fact, instead of the message sender being technologically prevented from this type of dishonesty.
+There is a risk of abuse with delegation of messages, since this makes it possible for a Provider to, for example, modify the a user's messages before batching them.
+The message sender would have to be caught and the person must react after the fact, instead of the message sender being technologically prevented from this type of dishonesty.

-There is another risk of abuse for any other type of delegated call if the wallet that provides the signing capability does not make it very clear to the End User what they're signing.
+There is another risk of abuse for any other type of delegated call if the wallet that provides the signing capability does not make it very clear to the user what they're signing.

 ## Alternatives and Rationale

-### End User pays for existential deposit
+### MSA holder pays for existential deposit

 We briefly discussed the possibility of requiring a small token deposit to create their account.
 We decided against this option because: